RileyZito/FIR_filter/README.md

 <img src="/readme_materials/tapped_delay_filter_block.png" width="50%" alt="tapped delay block illustration"/>

 Notice that there are two outputs of the `tapped_delay_block` module, where one experiences a delay of z^-1 and the other is determined combinationally as a linear product of its inputs.
-When chained together, `n` `tapped_delay_block` modules create a `(n-1)`-th order FIR filter (i.e., one with with a maximum delay of `z^{-{n-1}}`).
+When chained together, `n` `tapped_delay_block` modules create a `(n-1)`-th order FIR filter (i.e., one with a maximum delay of `z^{-{n-1}}`).
 A drawback of this approach is that it implies one unnecessary adder and register; however, the upside of enabling relatively simple generalization to filters of arbitrary orders is great.

 ### Schematic